 Carli has spent 15 years as a professional psychic medium and worked with the properties of stones and gems.
 She was born gifted as a psychic medium and loves to teach others how they can develop their own psychic abilities.
 She is an ordained minister and holds Reiki 1 and 2 certifications and degrees in Clairvoyance, Cartomancy, Remedial Massage, Herbal Medicine and Eating Disorders Counseling and Chi Kung.
 Her metaphysical classes include dream interpretation, Tarot interpretation, Theban alphabet and traditional ink writing, herbal medicine, chakra and aura reading, astral travel, guided meditation, the history of gods and goddesses, and a wide variety of psychic communication methods and tools.
 She is the owner of Bewitching Wares.

-Tom’s teaching experience started when he was a police officer for the city of Coldwater MI.
-He taught Legg Middle School 6th graders a program on “Drugs and the Law” and Coldwater senior citizens computer classes through the Institute for Learning in Retirement at Kellogg Community College.
-Since then he has retired from the police department, completed his Associates Degree at KCC in 2003, and has the distinction of being the very first graduate of Miller College where he completed his Bachelor of Applied Science in Career Technology in 2006.
-He’s currently working on his Master of Arts in Leadership with an emphasis on Homeland Security through Siena Heights University.
+Tom’s teaching experience started when he was a police officer for the city of Coldwater, MI.
+He taught Legg Middle School 6th graders a program on “Drugs and the Law” for 10 years and Coldwater senior citizens computer classes through the Institute for Learning in Retirement at Kellogg Community College in February 1999.
+Since then, he has retired from the police department, completed his associate degree at KCC in 2003, and has the distinction of being the very first graduate of Miller College where he completed his Bachelor of Applied Science in Career Technology in 2006.
+In 2011, Tom earned his Master of Arts in Leadership with an emphasis on Homeland Security through Siena Heights University.